Staycation Summer – How to Modernise Your Home

 The kitchen is an area that gets used heavily throughout the week and can become old and dreary if it is not looked after.
 There are lots of great ways to modernise such as new countertops, a new backsplash, new lighting and new appliances.
 You do not necessarily have to spend a huge amount to revitalise the space – even repainting the cabinets can breathe new life into the kitchen.

 Update your Bathroom

 Bathrooms are another area that can become worn and dated over time.
 Again, you don’t have to break the bank to refresh and bring a new lease of life to your bathroom.
 A good clean, new plants and a few updates here an there can make the world of difference.
+Consider upgrading your fixtures with modern options like a Saniflo toilet for improved efficiency and aesthetics.
 A few of the best improvements to consider might be a walk-in shower with a rainfall shower, retiling and new modern fixings such as stylish vertical radiators can be both aesthetically pleasing and practical for the space.

 Update Colour Schemes

 The easiest and one of the most effective ways to transform your home is to change the wall colours – it is also one of the cheapest options!
 Instead of picking whatever the latest trend is try exploring a darker timeless colour to avoid the walls looking grubby or dated after just a year or two.

 You might want to consider your lighting fixtures in each area of the home.
 Often, homeowners don’t change these for many years and this can make any room like old (or dirty) even when you make other upgrades.
 Hidden spotlights, pendant lighting and floor lamps can all help to modernise a space and will allow you to experiment with layered lighting.
 In addition to artificial lighting try to maximise natural light.
 Try adding skylights, using light colours on the walls and strategic placement of mirrors.